wp-plugins/social-media-metrics/README.txt

 Displays scores from <a href="http://klout.com">Klout</a> and <a href="http://peerindex.net">PeerIndex</a> in widget.

 Set up accounts on Klout and PeerIndex *before* activating the plugin.

 Follow me on Twitter <a href="http://twitter.com/sds52">@sds52</a>.

 == Installation ==

 1. Upload the files (social-media-metrics.php, README.TXT) to the `/wp-content/plugins/social-media-metrics` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. From APPEARANCE -> WIDGETS, drag the widget to an appropriate location.
 Enter your twitter ID without the "@", and optionally a title for the widget to display.

 == Frequently Asked Questions ==

 = I set up a PeerIndex profile, but nothing is showing =

 Sometimes, it takes a while for PeerIndex to calulate the first score.

 If your score on the PeerIndex website is "N/A", the plugin will not display any information for PeerIndex.

 = Can the Klout information displayed be changed? =

-Because Klout info comes from an iframe and there's no API, you see what Klout provides.
+Yes, in a later version.
+This is the first version using the new Klout API.

 = Can other PeerIndex items be displayed? =